Must Ag Employees Get Handler Training for Transporting Pesticides?

 Exceptions include certified applicators or licensed crop advisors.

-(yes, you're going to end up on our email list, but we don't send that many)
+(yes, you're going to end up on our email list, but we only send useful things like this)

-(yes, you're going to end up on our email list, but we don't send that many)
+(yes, you're going to end up on our email list, but we only send useful things like this)

 Author